Alkane: Other reactions

-Alkanes will react with steam in the presence of a nickel catalyst to give hydrogen.
-Alkanes can be chlorosulfonated and nitrated, although both reactions require special conditions.
-The fermentation of alkanes to carboxylic acids is of some technical importance.
-In the Reed reaction, sulfur dioxide, chlorine and light convert hydrocarbons to sulfonyl chlorides.
-Nucleophilic abstraction can be used to separate an alkane from a metal.
-Alkyl groups can be transferred from one compound to another by transmetalation reactions.
-A mixture of antimony pentafluoride (SbF5) and fluorosulfonic acid (HSO3F), called magic acid, can protonate alkanes.
+In steam reforming, alkanes react with steam in the presence of a nickel catalyst to give hydrogen and carbon monoxide.

 Occurrence

 Occurrence of alkanes in the Universe

 Alkanes form a small portion of the atmospheres of the outer gas planets such as Jupiter (0.1% methane, 2 ppm ethane), Saturn (0.2% methane, 5 ppm ethane), Uranus (1.99% methane, 2.5 ppm ethane) and Neptune (1.5% methane, 1.5 ppm ethane).
 Titan (1.6% methane), a satellite of Saturn, was examined by the Huygens probe, which indicated that Titan's atmosphere periodically rains liquid methane onto the moon's surface.
 Also on Titan, the Cassini mission has imaged seasonal methane/ethane lakes near the polar regions of Titan.
-Methane and ethane have also been detected in the tail of the comet Hyakutake.
+Methane and ethane have been detected in the tail of the comet Hyakutake.
 Chemical analysis showed that the abundances of ethane and methane were roughly equal, which is thought to imply that its ices formed in interstellar space, away from the Sun, which would have evaporated these volatile molecules.
-Alkanes have also been detected in meteorites such as carbonaceous chondrites.
+Alkanes have been detected in meteorites such as carbonaceous chondrites.